 |View Detailed Accommodated Information|

-Upon arrival, you will be collected from the airport and transferred to your lodge in the lush forests surrounding the town of Arusha where the remainder of your day is free to explore and acclimatize
+Upon arrival, you will be collected from the airport and transferred to your lodge in the capital city Nairobi where the remainder of your day is free to explore and acclimatize

 This morning you have the opportunity to take part in a boat excursion to one of the local fishing villages before we bid Lake Victoria farewell and continue our journey northwards crossing the border into Kenya.
 Here we head to the Masai Mara, the traditional land of the Maasai people, who are permitted to graze their cattle in this area.
 The Masai Mara covers an area that includes the riverine forests along the banks of the Mara and Talek Rivers, acacia forests and the open plains of the savannah and we enjoy our time here game viewing.
 These various habitats are home to a great variety of game including lion, leopard, cheetah, zebra, wildebeest (gnu), giraffe, buffalo, jackal, topi, gazelle, impala and elephant.
 Hippopotamus and crocodile are plentiful in the rivers and the bird life is also abundant.
 No less than 53 different species of birds of prey alone have been recorded.